-Our younger son, Eddie, has a rare genetic condition which caused a (or some) bleeds on his brain in utero, leaving him with a severe brain injury.
-Consequently Eddie has various neurological conditions, including cortical vision impairment, right hemiplegia (Cerebral Palsy) West syndrome and global developmental delay.
+Our son, Eddie, has a rare genetic condition which caused a (or some) bleeds on his brain in utero, leaving him with a severe brain injury.
+Consequently Eddie has various neurological conditions, including cortical vision impairment (he is registered as functionally blind), Grade 4 Cerebral Palsy affecting all four limbs, intractable epilepsy (West syndrome) and global developmental delay.
 West syndrome, also known as infantile spasms, is a rare and severe epilepsy syndrome and it has had a truly devastating impact on his development.

 We decided to join the Tree of Hope to try raise funds to help us manage the ongoing costs associated with Eddie’s needs.
 It was not an easy decision to make to go down this path, and we appreciate you visiting this page to find out more about it.

-We are determined to keep helping Eddie to develop, below is a short list of the therapies we are hoping to fund moving forwards;
+We are determined to try to give Eddie the chance to live a life with fewer seizures, to keep him safe.
+And we desperately want to keep helping Eddie to develop, below is a short list of the medications/therapies we are hoping to fund moving forwards;

 Thank you for taking the time to read about our beautiful, determined little boy.
 The support he receives is truly invaluable to us as a family.

 7.5% of all donations to Tree of Hope in relation to this appeal will be allocated to the general charitable purposes of Tree of Hope to cover our core operating costs.